Back to California

 Compression-only CPR

-A method of performing cardiopulmonary resuscitation (CPR) that focuses on chest compressions without rescue breaths.
+A type of cardiopulmonary resuscitation that focuses on chest compressions without rescue breaths.

 Automated External Defibrillator (AED)

-A portable device used to check a person's heart rhythm and, if necessary, deliver an electric shock to help restore normal heart rhythm.
+A portable device used to check a heart's rhythm and, if needed, deliver an electric shock to help restore a normal heartbeat.

 Limits and Unknowns